siqb/CarND-Behavioral-Cloning-P3/README.md

 ## How to Run the Model

-This repository comes with fully trained model which you can directly test using the following command.
+First, download and install the Udacity starter kit for term 1 from here: https://github.com/siqb/CarND-Term1-Starter-Kit.

+Next, you can test the pre-trained neural network found in the repo simply by executing the following command:

     python drive.py model.h5

-After executing this command just launch the simulator and click "Autonomous Mode."
-Then watch the magic begin.
+Now just launch the simulator and click "Autonomous Mode" and watch the autonomous magic begin.

+[image7]: ./examples/simulator.png "Autonomous Vehicle"

 ### Model Architecture and Training Strategy

 #### Design Approach

-The overall strategy for deriving a model architecture was to first rebuild the NVIDIA architecture from the bottom up, i.e. one layer at a time, to observe what role each component played in the end result.
+The overall strategy for deriving a model architecture was to first rebuild the NVIDIA architecture from the bottom up, i.e. one layer at a time, to observe what cumulative role each component played in the end result.
 Then once I rebuilt the entire architecture, I modified it and fine tuned parameters until I could get the car to drive around the track.
 Long story short: it wasn't very pretty to do it this way.
-My approach seems to make sense in theory but only for those who are endowed with sufficient compute capability in their development environments.
+My approach seems to make sense in theory but perhaps only for those who are endowed with sufficient compute capability in their development environments.
 You'll read more on this point towards the end of (and throughout!) this README....

 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### Model Architecture

-I followed the NVIDIA architecture with some modifications.
+I replicated the NVIDIA architecture with some modifications.
 As I mentioned above, I built it up backwards, from the last layer to the first which is a painfully slow way of doing it.
 For reference, here is a diagram of the architecture as published on the NVIDIA blog:

 ![alt text][image6]